 All errors will be passed along to the parser, which is better equipped to handle them.
 The Cool parser knows about a special error token called ERROR.
 When an invalid character is encountered, that character and any invalid characters that follow should be gathered together into a string until the lexer finds a character that can begin a new token.
 This string will be returned as the error message.
-For errors besides strings of invalid characters it is sufficient to return an informative error message Make sure that the error message is informative so that we can understand what you did.
+For errors besides strings of invalid characters (e.g., a string constant that is too long, or an end-of-file inside of a comment) it is sufficient to return an informative error message (e.g., "String constant too long" or "EOF in comment").
+Make sure that the error message is informative so that we can understand what you did.
 The following sections clarify how to actually return the error message.